ceurws/ceur-make-ui/README.md

 After you are in the index directory, you can double click the index.html to run in the browser or you can choose a code editor of your own choice to start playing with the code.
 Advanced techniques to use the code are discussed in the next section.

 ##How to Play with the Code
 Previous section described the technique to get started with the code and in this section we will describe the advanced techniques to play with different files in the code.
-First we describe the general software architecture of the ceur-make-ui and than we will discuss the file structure in different layers of the application along with the code blocks programmers can start to play with.
+First we discuss the external libraries used in the project, than we describe the general software architecture of the ceur-make-ui and than we will discuss the file structure in different layers of the application along with the code blocks programmers can start to play with.

+###External Libraries
+The external libraries used to develop the CEUR Make Graphical User Interface are presented below:

++ [Materializecss](http://materializecss.com/): Materialize.css was used to develop the interface based on Google's [material design](https://material.google.com/) principles.
+Throughout the project, Materialize.css is used to develop material design based look and feel.
++ [jQuery Steps](http://www.jquery-steps.com/): jQuery Steps is used to create stepwise forms for creating xml format based required artifacts which are the Table of Contents file and Workshop file.

 ###Software Architecture
 The following figure shows the general software architecture of the web application: